AvolitesLtd/TitanManual/docs/fixture-personalities.md

 behaviour of a standard personality or you have a fixture the console has never heard of and need to get it working quickly.

-> The console loads the fixture library into memory when the Patch option is first used, so after creating a new personality you need to <strong>restart the console software</strong> from the <strong>Tools</strong> menu or it will not show up.
+> The console loads the fixture library into memory when the Patch option is first used, so after creating a new personality you need to **restart the console software** from the **Tools** menu or it will not show up.

 You can incorporate your custom personality into the standard fixture library on the console, however there is a danger that it will be